coolxeo/docker_elk_stack/README.md

     pre-requisites it should work without 1) but i can't test so many scenarios so im not 100% sure what would happen if you try to install it without 1)

+    1) modify prerequisites_install.sh to add your credentials
-    1) sudo sh prerequisites_install.sh
+    2) sudo sh prerequisites_install.sh
-    2) sudo sh run_dockers.sh
+    3) sudo sh run_dockers.sh
        if you get an error saying docker daemon is not up just do 'docker -d' and do 2) again
-    3) cd angularclient && change ./script/constants.js
-       to match your values, basically after 2) you can discover the docker ip doing ifconfig and such.
+    4) change angularclient/script/constants.js to match your own values, basically after 2) you can discover the docker ip doing ifconfig and such.
-    4) sudo npm install;bower install
+    5) sudo npm install;bower install
-    5) mkdir dist
+    6) mkdir dist
        (to create the dist directory which we will use to deploy in firebase)
-    6) firebase init
+    7) firebase init
-    7) grunt serve
+    8) grunt serve
-    8) Load rss in elasticsearch with fresh rss news: http://localhost:8081/api/rssload
+    9) Load rss in elasticsearch with fresh rss news: http://localhost:8081/api/rssload
-    9) go to https://travis-ci.org/<YOUR_GIT_USER>/<YOUR_GIT_PROJECT_NAME>/settings/env_vars and create 3 env variables
+    10) go to https://travis-ci.org/<YOUR_GIT_USER>/<YOUR_GIT_PROJECT_NAME>/settings/env_vars and create 3 env variables
        and add this env vars
        - CODECLIMATE_REPO_TOKEN=<YOUR_CODECLIMATE_REPO_TOKEN>
        - FIREBASE_USER=<YOUR_FIREBASE_USER>
        - FIREBASE_PASSWORD=<YOUR_FIREBASE_PASSWORD>

     *NOTES:
-        1) removes the boiler plate of the dependencies
+        2) removes the boiler plate of the dependencies
-        2) builds and runs the backend (ELK Stack) 3)4)7) it's for running the client, to visualize the data that came from nodeapi to elasticsearch, and from elastic search to angular, if you can see the rss news in angular, it's complete correctly instaled
+        3) builds and runs the backend (ELK Stack) 4)5)8) it's for running the client, to visualize the data that came from nodeapi to elasticsearch, and from elastic search to angular, if you can see the rss news in angular, it's complete correctly instaled
-        5) creates a release inside 'dist' folder, needed for firebase
+        6) creates a release inside 'dist' folder, needed for firebase
-        6) initialize firebase (only first time, this is only needed for deploying angularclient in firebase hosting)
+        7) initialize firebase (only first time, this is only needed for deploying angularclient in firebase hosting)

 ###To deploy in production: